alchitry/alchitry.github.io/content/home.md

 title = "Alchitry"
 +++

 Welcome to the new Alchitry website!

-It is currently a work in progress...
+{% callout(type="warning") %}
+Lattice has replaced the free license for iCEcube2 with an expensive subscription!
+[Click here for more info!](@/news/icecube2-no-longer-free.md)
+{% end %}

 # Introduction to Digital Electronics and FPGAs